-Venturer Scouts and Rover Scouts may wear any of the three, Bronze, Silver or Gold cloth emblems for the Duke of Edinburgh Award, but only the highest awarded cloth emblem can be worn at any one time.
+Scouts, Venturer Scouts and Rover Scouts may wear any of the three, Bronze, Silver or Gold Award cloth emblems for the Edinburgh's International Award, but only the highest awarded cloth emblem can be worn at any one time.

 Adults' are only eligible to wear the Gold cloth emblem.